Curd (Amul) (1 Serving), White Rice (1 Cup, Cooked) and English Brinjal Curry (1 Cup)

 Portion Control

-Add a source of lean protein such as grilled chicken, turkey, or tofu.
-Protein can help moderate blood sugar levels by slowing the absorption of carbohydrates.
+Add a source of lean protein such as grilled chicken, tofu, or legumes like lentils or chickpeas to help stabilize blood sugar levels.

 Healthy Fats